JakovFreund/tabletop-assistant/tasks.md

 - go through all spells and make status effects if there isn't one
 - how to get the local ipv4 automatically to auto connect to backend (remove hardcoded ip from WebConfig.java and api.ts) OR move it to a config file
 - add connection error UI on fetch gamestate fail
-- do i need StatusEffectInstance.removedOnSourceLostConcentration
+- do i need ConditionInstance.removedOnSourceLostConcentration
-- for the statuseffects you can't proc because of unknown variables or impossible implementation: print out what must happen to log (with a #needsDMaction tag or something) if StatusEffect isn't programmed in or requires player action (add special ui/notification for that)
+- for the conditions you can't proc because of unknown variables or impossible implementation: print out what must happen to log (with a #needsDMaction tag or something) if Condition isn't programmed in or requires player action (add special ui/notification for that)
-- implement the StatusEffectInstance dependsUpon() (careful for multiple sources) and removeOnSourceLostConcentration() ?
+- implement the ConditionInstance dependsUpon() (careful for multiple sources) and removeOnSourceLostConcentration() ?
-- implement concentration loss and removal of statuseffects from other creatures
+- implement concentration loss and removal of conditions from other creatures
-- should i implement statuseffect procs with Spring @EventListener
+- should i implement condition procs with Spring @EventListener
 - i can implement the status effects related to caster (ex.
-Friends) using statuseffectinstance.source.creatureId
+Friends) using conditioninstance.source.creatureId
 - add unique slot icons (full and empty) to each TurnResource (also for custom)
-- add addictions (statuseffects) to alcohol, {customLoreNarcotic} (where players get a buff until short rest when they use it, but then get a debuff for a week)
+- add addictions (conditions) to alcohol, {customLoreNarcotic} (where players get a buff until short rest when they use it, but then get a debuff for a week)
 - maybe move api.ts requests to seperate files ?
 - research and possibly implement store.useAppDispatch
 - fix and cleanup frontend completely